RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 **Defaults:** When individual fields are null, sensible defaults are applied:
 - `Title` → entry assembly name (e.g., `"CarShack"`)
-- `ApiVersion` → entry assembly informational version or `AssemblyVersion`
+- `ApiVersion` → null (omitted from JSON).
+Must be set explicitly — auto-detection from the entry assembly version was removed because HTOs may live in a different assembly, making the entry assembly version misleading.
 - `EntryPointName` → auto-detected from entity types (first entity with Siren class `"EntryPoint"`, or null if none found)
 - `Description` and `ExternalDocsUrl` → null (omitted from JSON)